 The engagement team is led by Mark Hodgson, who has significant experience on Local Authorities and their Pension Fund audits.
-Mark Hodgson is supported by Sappho Powell who is responsible for the day-to-day direction of audit work and is the key point of contact for the finance team.
-The day-to-day audit team will be lead by Rama Karia.
+Mark Hodgson is supported by Mark Russell and Jacob McHugh who are responsible for the day-to-day direction of audit work and are the key points of contact for the Pension Fund finance team.
+Mark Russell replaces Sappho Powell, who is currently on maternity leave.
+Both Mark and Jacob McHugh are involved with the Cambridgeshire County Council audit.